GioSensation/gsvrailcasts-espresso-theme/readme.md

 Protip: if you don't really like my attempt, check out this guy's [D is for Dark](http://www.dermotholmes.com/work/d-is-for-dark-espresso-editor-theme/ "D is for Dark: beautiful theme for Espresso").
 I love it, but mine is better.

+I also recommend you to take a look at my [List of Sugar Plugins for Espresso](https://github.com/GioSensation/curated-list-espresso-sugar-plugins "A curated list of Sugar plugins for Espresso").
+You might find something very interesting.

 ## Screenshots

 #### Html with .kit syntax